 If fertilization does not happen within 12-24 hours after ovulation, the egg dies off.

-Implantation, the attachment of the fertilized egg to the uterus, happens on average about 9 days after ovulation/fertilization (between 6 and 12 days).
-Implantation is vital because the fertilized egg must implant in the uterus in order for the fetus to continue to grow and to become a fetus.
+Implantation, the attachment of the embryo to the uterine lining, happens on average about 9 days after ovulation/fertilization (between 6 and 12 days).
+Implantation is vital because the embryo must implant in the uterus in order for the embry to continue to grow and to become a fetus.